VKCOM/vk-ios-sdk/README.md

 Installation with CocoaPods
 ----------

-CocoaPods is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like AFNetworking in your projects.
+CocoaPods is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like VK SDK in your projects.
 See the "[Getting Started](http://beta.cocoapods.org/?q=#get_started)" guide for more information.

 Podfile